 Harari, Youval Noah.
 Sapiens.Hebrew Kinneret, Isreal, 2011, English translation Harvill Secker, London, 2014.
 NF;01/19.

 I stumbled onto this after reading an article by the author in the New Yorker.
 I think it’s brilliant in its way and Harari ranks for me close to Pinker and Peterson as a stimulating current thinker about our world and culture.
-But his ideas though fascinating are sometimes overly simple and seem to lead only to something bleak in the extreme.
+But his ideas though fascinating are sometimes overly simple and lead only to something bleak in the extreme.
 And he also follows Richard Prum in having an instinct for issues that set modern readers nodding their heads and wanting to read on: he’s a salesman as well as a sage.
-But many of his arguments made sense to me.
-And he finally brought it all together with clear and monstrous conviction.
-I haven’t seen such a dynamite closing sentence in a long time.
+Still many of his arguments made sense to me.
+And he finally brought it together with clear and monstrous conviction (I haven’t seen such a dynamite closing sentence in a long time).

 Humans as we know ourselves took over the world in a short few millennia, even from other humanoids like Neanderthals.
 It was the “cognitive revolution” – the invention of the imagination – that enabled this: “… the truly unique feature of our language is not its ability to transmit information about (predatory threats).
-Rather, it’s the ability to transmit information about things that do not exist at all” (the non-existence of imaginary things is one of Harari’s oversimplifications in my opinion). “the real difference between us and chimpanzees is the mythical glue that binds together large numbers of individuals, families and groups.
+Rather, it’s the ability to transmit information about things that do not exist at all.” (italics mine: the non-existence of imaginary things is one of Harari’s oversimplifications in my opinion). “…the real difference between us and chimpanzees is the mythical glue that binds together large numbers of individuals, families and groups.
 This glue has made us the masters of creation.”
 The glue is fiction or myth.
 But what is that?
 Does it fit into traditional metaphysics (a construct if ever there was one), and if so where?
 And would that be metaphysically convincing or are we just talking about something useful to humans (and for a lot of thoughtful people who give a damn)?
-Or is it that now now-longer-popular mysterious entity celebrated by Northrop Frye?
+Or is it something mythic, that now no-longer-popular mysterious entity celebrated by Northrop Frye?
+Hm.